indra-031/byakugan/README.md

 This tool is designed for network analysis, auditing, research and education.
 Do not use it to perform unauthorized scanning or attack infrastructure.
 Act like a responsible shinobi: observe, report, and respect boundaries.

 ---

-If you want, I can now:

-* generate a sample `CDN-DB.json` with a few popular providers,
-* produce a `LICENSE` (MIT),
-* make a polished `requirements.txt`, or
-* create a GitHub-ready repo layout with GH Actions for linting and tests.

-Which one should I craft next, little shadow? 🥷